Ain’t Too Proud

 Ephraim is making his Berkeley Rep debut.
-A native of St. Petersburg, Florida, Ephraim made his Broadway debut in The Little Mermaid and was in the original casts of Hamilton: An American Musical, Memphis, Newsies, and Motown: The Musical.
+A native of St. Petersburg, Florida, Ephraim can be seen in Kathryn Bigelow’s new feature film Detroit, now in theatres.
 He was last seen as Seaweed J. Stubbs on NBC’s Hairspray Live!.
 Ephraim graduated from the Alvin Ailey/Fordham University BFA program with departmental honors and toured with the Ailey II company for two years.
-His TV/film credits include Marvin in HBO’s Vinyl, Woody Allen’s Crisis in Six Scenes, Marvel’s Netflix series Luke Cage, Leave It on the Floor, Dance Flick, CBS’ NYC 22, NBC’s Smash, 30 Rock, and Kathryn Bigelow’s new feature film Detroit, now in theatres.
+His TV/film credits include Marvin in HBO’s Vinyl, Woody Allen’s Crisis in Six Scenes, Marvel’s Netflix series Luke Cage, Leave It on the Floor, Dance Flick, CBS’ NYC 22, NBC’s Smash, and 30 Rock.
+Ephraim made his Broadway debut in The Little Mermaid and was in the original casts of Hamilton: An American Musical, Memphis, Newsies, and Motown: The Musical.

 Christian is thrilled to be making his Berkeley Rep debut.
 He recently ended his run as Benjamin Coffin III, as well as the U/S Roger, in the 20th anniversary tour of Rent.
 Other recent credits include De’Andre in Blood at the Root (National Black Theatre of Harlem) and Tap Brother 2 in After Midnight (Norwegian Escape).
 Christian received his BFA in Musical Theatre from the Pennsylvania State University, Crew ‘15.

 Candice is making her Berkeley Rep debut.
-A native of Texas, she has performed all over the United States and Canada.
+A native of Texas, she has performed all over the United States and internationally.
 Most recently, she appeared as Deena Jones in the Worklight Production/OD Company Korean tour of Dreamgirls.
-Her Broadway credits include Hairspray, Catch Me If You Can, Women on the Verge of a Nervous Breakdown, Nice Work If You Can Get It, and The Book of Mormon.
-National tours include Dirty Dancing: The Classic Story on Stage and Legally Blonde.
+A few of her Broadway credits include Hairspray (Dynamite and U/S Inez), Catch Me If You Can (Ensemble/featured vocalist on original cast album), Nice Work If You Can Get It (Flo), and The Book of Mormon.
+National tours include Dirty Dancing: The Classic Story on Stage and Legally Blonde (Pilar).
 She is a proud member of Actors’ Equity Association.